-CPQ process and platforms Bookmark has been added
+CPQ process and platforms has been saved

 CPQ process and platforms

 Transition to flexible consumption with configure price quote solutions

 Companies are moving away from traditional business models to flexible consumption-based approaches that offer greater efficiency, complex offerings with multiple features, and improved pricing structures.
 We explore how this transition requires reengineering the value chain and realigning teams to the new business model through CPQ processes.

 - The right CPQ solution is key to transitioning to a flexible consumption model

 - Potential benefits of CPQ

 The right configure, price, and quote solution is key to transitioning to a flexible consumption model